4deld/4deld.github.io/_posts/2020-08-09-development_log_gangle.md

 ## Tech Stack

-GCP, javascript, Node.js, Phaser3, LOWDB,
+GCP, javascript, Node.js, Phaser3, LOWDB

 ## What you were in charge of